rollkit/rollkit/state/validators.md

 The `SignedHeader` struct commits over the header and the proposer address and stores the result in `LastCommitHash`.

-A new untrusted header is verified by checking it's `ProposerAddress` and matching it against the best known header.
+A new untrusted header is verified by checking its `ProposerAddress` and matching it against the best-known header.
 In case of a mismatch, an error is thrown.

 When a new node is syncing, the block manager matches the `proposerKey` against the `Sequencer` field of the `lastState`.
 If a block is not signed by the expected proposer, it is ignored.